Child Care Business Emergency Facilities Grant Program

 Click on the tabs for more information.
 Items in blue are clickable links.

-- Be in business as an OEC-licensed family home, group, or center with enrolled children for at least 6 months as of March 1, 2022
+- Be in business as an OEC-licensed family home, group, or center with enrolled children for at least 6 months at time of application

 - Meet one of the following enrollment criteria: